mNutella/simple-nft-marketplace/README.md

-This is a simple boilerplate for an NFT marketplace (Ethereum/Polygon).
+This is the simple NFT marketplace (Ethereum/Polygon).

-Only _own_ and _frozen_ OpenSea NFT are supported.
+Only _own_ and _'frozen' OpenSea NFT_ are supported.

 ## Getting Started